-When you find a research opportunity with a faculty member with shared interests, you must bring a one page* research proposal and a signed research contract: Independent Study Contract or Research in Biology Contract or Honors in Biology Contract to the Director of Advising in order to register for research credit.
+- When you find a research opportunity with a faculty member with shared interests, you must submit a one page* research proposal and a signed research contract in order to register for research credit (see sections below for forms and directions for submission).
 The research proposal must include a specific, testable hypothesis, a clear description of the independent and dependent variables, and a plan for collecting and analyzing data.
 Students must have completed general biology 119:115, 119:116 and 119:117 and have a 2.8 GPA in order to register for research credit.
-The deadline to register for research is third Friday of every semester (Fall 2014 = September 19th).
+The deadline to register for research is third Friday of every semester.

-*Honors research applications are expected to be three pages and include relevant findings from previous research.
+*Honors research application proposals are expected to be three pages and include relevant findings from previous research.

 III.
 Create New Knowledge!

 - Work in your research lab (4-5 hours of work per week, per credit) and complete a 10 page** research paper by the end of the semester.
 The paper is due, graded by your research advisor, to the Director of Advising by reading day of each semester.

 **Independent study papers must be 10 pages per registered credit.
 Honors thesis requirements should be discussed with your PI and with the Director of Advising.

 Specific Guidelines for Each Type of Research or Independent Study Project: